dev2820/corail/README.md

 1. `multi2` will works because there are no failed functions
 2. `throwData` will throw the result of multi2 (it is `2`)
 3. `sum3` will not work because there are failed function (throwData)
-4. As a result, the result failed, so, `korail.isFailed` evaluates the result as a failture and `result.err` is 2 (thrown value)
+4. As a result, the result failed, so, `corail.isFailed` evaluates the result as a failture and `result.err` is 2 (thrown value)

 ### With promise